tigrannajaryan/made-backend/mobile/README.md

 to attach to Chrome running Karma tests, set any breakpoints and reload the Karma page to trigger the breakpoints.

+To run the tests in headless mode (e.g. for CI) use `npm run test-headless`.
+Note: to run successfully on VSTS this requires Hosted VS2017 agent.

 # Android App